opengsn/docs/relay-server/deployment-reference.md

    Note that initial startup takes about a minute (to create a private key and register an SSL certificate)

-1. Check the relay is up:
+1. Check the relayer is up:

     ```
     curl https://HOSTNAME/gsn1/getaddr